 During the second quarter 2022 the partners signed a binding term sheet with Fertiglobe for a 20-year offtake agreement for 100% of the volumes produced.
 The green hydrogen will be used as feedstock for production of green ammonia.

-Scatec will be the lead equity investor in the project and provide EPC services for the solar plant, while Orascom Construction will be the EPC provider for hydrogen and wind.
+Scatec will be the lead equity investor in the project and provide EPC services in collaboration with Orascom Construction.
 Scatec will further provide O&M and AM services for the project alongside key technology providers and project partners.